 FREE to all.

-The Ocean Lawn is open Friday to Monday.
+The Ocean Lawn is open Friday to Monday from sunrise to sunset.
 The remainder of the property is open daily: Bungalow Hill Trail Loop; Clark Pond Trail; and Magnolia Beach.

 Summer Street (Rt.
 127)